Move the packages to the server and unzip it.

 Then we have to create a user who runs TeamSpeak as a service.
-We don't want that user able to log in so this is local account only.
-New user needs privilege to run the service so we must change the ownership of the folder to user teamspeak3.
+We don't want that user able to log in so this is a local account only.
+New users need privilege to run the service so we must change the ownership of the folder to user teamspeak3.

 sudo adduser --disabled-login teamspeak3 sudo chown -R teamspeak3 /usr/local/teamspeak3 sudo update-rc.d teamspeak3 defaults

 Now we’re all done and it’s time to start the TeamSpeak 3 server for the first time.

 sudo service teamspeak3 start

 Now there is very important information for you.
 You need a token to raise your level of admin group and there is also login information for Telnet connections.
 You can use the token only once, but write down the login information because those are the only way to restore your admin rights if you delete your TeamSpeak information from your client computer.

 Your server is probably protected with a firewall so you need to open the port for TeamSpeak 3 server.
 The default port for voice is 9987 (UDP) and for Telnet 10011 (TCP).
 If you use ufw the command will be:

 Gaining the power